 Many international students aspire to study at The University of Tokyo, often regarded as Japan’s most prestigious academic institute.
 Many business professionals, alike, also wish to pursue MBAs at the University of Tokyo to enhance their professional careers.
 However, does the University of Tokyo offer an MBA program?
-Continue reading to find out more.
+Short answer – No. Long answer- continue reading to find out.

 The University of Tokyo currently has 10 Undergraduate Facilities and 15 Graduate Schools.
 Here is the list of all the graduate schools:

 - Graduate School of Agriculture and Life Sciences

 - Graduate School of Education

 - Graduate School of Frontier Sciences

 - Graduate School of Information Science and Technology

 - Graduate School of Medicine